Skip to content

 Evening Reflection After Meetings

-A gentle prayer guide to process the day's meetings, release tension, and invite Jesus into what happened—the conversations, decisions, and moments that shaped your afternoon and evening.
+A prayer guide to help you process the day's meetings, release tension, and bring the evening to Jesus with honesty about what happened and what's ahead.

 5–12 min